Kerad180/Kerad180.github.io/README.md

 Programmin is easy.
 There is only 1 or 0, true or false, nothing between.

 ## My Projects
 - Mainbook - It is a social networking site similar to Facebook.
 You can share posts and write to other users.
 Created using jQuery, PHP and SQL database.
+Available on GitHub.

 - Newbook - It is a social networking site similar to the above one, only this time using React. this is just a demo page, so it doesn't use a database.
 Data is saved in the states.
 You can visit at [https://comforting-semifreddo-b6319f.netlify.app](https://comforting-semifreddo-b6319f.netlify.app/).
+Is also available on GitHub.

 - Simplegames - It is gaming platform.
 You can bet on horse races or escape from asteroids.
 You can visit at [https://comforting-semifreddo-b6319f.netlify.app](https://effervescent-zuccutto-6a928d.netlify.app/).
+Is also available on GitHub.